By Charles Morgan and Hubert Walker for CoinWeek …..

 Let’s take a look at each of the three coins and see what we can take away from the current certified coin landscape.

-The typical raw 1976-S quarter is a minimum MS-63, and can vary wildly in quality thanks to contact marks and the effects of 35 years of exposure to the elements.
+The typical raw 1976-S quarter is a minimum MS-63 and can vary wildly in quality thanks to contact marks and the effects of 35 years of exposure to the elements.
 Better examples can be found without much effort, although finding examples that grade MS-68 and above is challenging.
 To date, PCGS has graded two coins MS-69.

-The S-mint quarter has been submitted at a significantly higher rate than its P- and D-Mint counterparts, a trend we see throughout the set.
-We think this is because the coin is silver-clad and therefore seen as somehow more marketable than business strike Cu-Ni clad coins, and the S-mint silver-clad quarter is easier to locate in high grades, making the search for profitable coinage much less labor intensive.
+The S-mint quarter has been submitted at a significantly higher rate than its P- and D-mint counterparts, a trend we see throughout the set.
+We think this is because the coin is silver-clad and therefore seen as somehow more marketable than business-strike Cu-Ni-clad coins, and the S-mint silver-clad quarter is easier to locate in high grades, making the search for profitable coinage much less labor-intensive.

 While it’s true that the 1976-S tends to be the nicest struck example of the three issues, the spike at MS-67 represents choice examples most likely submitted in bulk with a minimum cut off score at MS-66 or MS-67.

 When looking at the results of all Cu-Ni clad quarter submissions, we see no saturation of select high-end grades.
-The market for base metal clad is so soft at this point that the benefits of finding scarce high-end material is outweighed by the challenges of locating it and the lack of value placed on the coins in the MS-66 to MS-67 range.
+The market for base metal clad is so soft at this point that the benefits of finding scarce high-end material are outweighed by the challenges of locating it and the lack of value placed on the coins in the MS-66 to MS-67 range.
 This also feeds into the popularity of the 1976-S as a collector coin in the mainstream sense.

 MS-68 half dollars are harder to come by than MS-68 examples of the other two 1976-S silver-clad denominations.
 There’s one example in MS-69.

 PCGS has graded one example at MS-69, which the authors of this piece believe is overgraded by up to one point.
-But that’s neither here nor there; the coin is likely locked up in a registry set and will undoubtedly fall into the hands of some sucker down the road.

 Nice MS-68 examples (which the 69 is, in reality) are scarce and, in our opinion, undervalued.